PerimeterX/envite/README.md

 ##### Using Kubernetes for production, CI, and development

 This method has a huge advantage: you only have to describe your environment once.
-This means you maintain only one description of your environments - using Kubernetes manifest files, but more importantly, the way your components are deployed and provisioned in production is identical to the way they are in development in CI.
+This means you maintain only one description of your environments - using Kubernetes manifest files.
+But more importantly, the way your components are deployed and provisioned in production is identical to the way they are in development in CI.

 Let's talk about some possible downsides: